Colleges by Location

 Student Organizations

-There are 720 student organizations and groups with open membership at this school.
-That includes sororities and fraternities.
-The most popular student organization is Data Science and Analytics Club, followed by Active Minds at UVA and Virginia Alpine Ski and Snowboard Team.
+This school has 720 open-membership student organizations you can participate in.
+This number includes sororities and fraternities.
+The student organization with the highest level of popularity is Data Science and Analytics Club, followed by Active Minds at UVA and Virginia Alpine Ski and Snowboard Team.
 Other popular student organizations at this school are Madison House and Student Council.

-If you are interested in music, you can join the University of Virginia band or chorus.
-For students with a talent for acting, there is a drama club.
-For students looking to explore media and communication, University of Virginia publishes its own newspaper and has its own radio station.
+Those who like music can join the University of Virginia band or chorus.
+For those drawn to acting, there is a drama club where you can participate.
+Interested in media and communication?
+University of Virginia publishes its own newspaper and has its own radio station.

 Student Services